prismacolor-archive/Arnie/README.md

 # Arnie
-experiements with pdf extraction and rectangles
+experiments with pdf extraction and rectangles